 |

-For PC users wanting to transfer .SYX sysex files, we recommend
+For PC users wanting to transfer .SYX sysex files or .MID Standard Midifiles, we recommend

-OX.
-Here are basic instructions on how to load the soundbank
+Here are basic instructions on how to load the soundbank into

 First, set up your synth so that it is ready to receive a